bomberstudios/me/now.md

 If we haven't caught up recently here's the gist of it all:

 - I moved to Aranjuez, Madrid, in 2021.
 I love it here but someone should definitely open a decent coffee place in this town.
 - I miss my friends.
 Moving obviously did not help, but most of them have moved far away from Madrid anyway.
+If you ever come close please ping me and I'll make you coffee.
 - I am now working at [Qatium](https://qatium.com) as a Product Engineer, which is a fancy way of saying I'm still a generalist doing multiple things and I will retire being unable to explain what it is exactly what I do for a living.
+- Both my wife and myself have embraced the "part-time job" movement and are working 30 hours per week (Monday to Friday, 8:00 to 14:00 approximately).
+The impact on our economy is noticeable, but it's not even remotely comparable to the improvements we've made in mental health and happiness.
+10/10 would do it again.
+After working remotely, this is the single most impactful thing we've experienced in our professional lives.

 ## What I'm building